CCPA Practice Tip SeriesPDF

 - Gather Relevant Information.
 In particular, obtain a detailed understanding of personal information "flow" within your business, including what type of information is collected and how it is used and shared.
 Confirm that your business's databases are configured to handle consumers' Requests to Know and Requests to Delete, such as whether an individual's personal information can be searched and erased.
 Finally, confirm whether your business "sells" personal information or treats consumers differently based on the permissions given for their personal information.

 - Establish Channels for Consumers to Submit Requests.
-Put in place a toll-free telephone number and an online webform for consumers to submit requests.
+Put in place required methods for consumers to submit requests applicable to your business, such as a toll-free telephone number or an online interactive form.
 If your business maintains a password-protected online account with a consumer, also put in place a secure self-service portal for consumers to submit and verify requests.
 Have personnel who are trained and ready to receive and respond to such communications, and keep appropriate records of the responses.

 - Implement Processes for Responding to Requests.
 Develop an action plan for when consumers submit Requests to Know and Requests to Delete.
 Special attention should be paid to establishing a secure, sensible, consistent and repeatable process for verifying the identities of consumers submitting requests, so as not to inadvertently expose personal information to the wrong persons.